steen-elv/copper-print-gallery-spec/docs/architecture/decisions/adr-terraform-infrastructure-management.md

 Proposed

 ## Context
 The Copper Print Gallery system requires a reliable and reproducible method for managing its infrastructure.
 While we've chosen Heroku as our primary deployment platform, we need a way to version control our infrastructure, manage multiple environments consistently, and potentially integrate with other cloud services (such as Amazon S3 for file storage).
-Additionally, we have an infrastructure expert on our team with significant expertise in Terraform.

 ## Decision
 We have decided to use Terraform for managing the infrastructure of the Copper Print Gallery system, including our Heroku resources and any additional cloud services we integrate with.

 ## Rationale
 1. Infrastructure as Code (IaC): Terraform allows us to define our infrastructure in a declarative manner, providing version control and reproducibility.
-2. Team Expertise: We can leverage our infrastructure expert's Terraform skills, ensuring efficient and best-practice use of the tool.
-3. Multi-Cloud Support: While primarily using Heroku, Terraform allows us to easily integrate and manage resources from other providers (e.g., AWS for S3) in a unified manner.
+2. Multi-Cloud Support: While primarily using Heroku, Terraform allows us to easily integrate and manage resources from other providers (e.g., AWS for S3) in a unified manner.
-4. Consistency Across Environments: Terraform makes it easier to maintain consistency between development, staging, and production environments.
+3. Consistency Across Environments: Terraform makes it easier to maintain consistency between development, staging, and production environments.
-5. State Management: Terraform's state management helps in tracking the current state of our infrastructure and managing changes over time.
+4. State Management: Terraform's state management helps in tracking the current state of our infrastructure and managing changes over time.
-6. Modularity: Terraform's module system allows us to create reusable components of our infrastructure, promoting best practices and reducing redundancy.
+5. Modularity: Terraform's module system allows us to create reusable components of our infrastructure, promoting best practices and reducing redundancy.

 ## Consequences